PushpenderIndia/StoryScape/README.md

 <a name="Comics-Scenes-Generator"></a>
 ## Comics-Scenes-Generator 👤🚀

-- This code implements an image generation model using Stable Diffusion XL optimised using Intel OpenAPI.
+- This code implements an image generation model using Stable Diffusion optimised by IPEX and Intel OpenAPI run on Intel Developer Cloud (IDC).
 - The model is designed to generate visually appealing comic scenes.
-- The Intel OneDNN helped in reducing the time for training, and the optimized PyTorch for Intel Hardwares helped us in reducing the time for training. 🌐🖼️🤖💪
+- The Intel Developers Cloud XPUs helped in reducing the time of inference, and the optimized PyTorch for Intel Hardwares helped us in reducing the overall time for comic scene generation. 🌐🖼️🤖💪

 [IPEX Optimised Stable Diffusion](https://github.com/PushpenderIndia/StoryScape/blob/main/ComicSceneGenerator/ipex_stable_diffusion.ipynb) | [Normal Stable Diffusion](https://github.com/PushpenderIndia/StoryScape/blob/main/ComicSceneGenerator/normal_stable_diffusion_comparison.ipynb)